SYLLABLE604/PGGKE/README.md

 # PGGKE

-The code and dataset are available, the demo is available at http://home.yulinsong.fun/ When you open the website, you can see the example on the screen, you can try the modifying method
+The code and dataset are available, the demo is available at http://home.yulinsong.fun/ When you open the website, you can see the example on the screen, you can try the modifying method.
+(VPN is required from request from mainland China)

 ![image](https://github.com/user-attachments/assets/730bfede-cdfd-4a29-85c1-b976a9e4afa4)